The History of Cybersecurity

-Fittingly, the advent of the first computer worm gave rise to the first cybersecurity effort to track down and eliminate an unauthorized program.
+Fittingly, the advent of the first computer worm gave rise to the first cybersecurity effort to eliminate an unauthorized program.
 Ray Tomlinson—an ARPANET researcher who invented the first networked mail messaging system—developed a program named Reaper, which scoured ARPANET to find and delete the Creeper worm.

 ARPANET began requiring its users to conduct all network communications via a set of transmission control protocol/internet protocol (TCP/IP) conventions.
 TCP/IP became the global standard for network communications, allowing networks all over the world to communicate easily with each other and giving rise to the Internet.

 In the late 80s, the Vienna virus destroyed random files on computers it infected.
 A simple virus with many known variants, it never did much damage and probably wouldn’t have become famous except for one thing: it was stopped.

 When German computer researcher Bernd Robert Fix received a copy of Vienna, he wrote a program that neutralized the virus’ infective and destructive capabilities, making Vienna the first virus known to have been destroyed by an antivirus program.

 Robert Morris, a 23-year-old graduate student from Cornell University, created and released several dozen lines of code that constituted the first Internet worm.
 The malware replicated wildly, infecting and crashing about 10% of the 60,000 computers connected to the internet and causing millions of dollars in damage.